The Deserter (1970 film)

 Scripted during the Vietnam War in the style of The Dirty Dozen (1967) with a party of professional or misfit soldiers going into an enemy sanctuary, it was designed as a vehicle for Yugoslavian theater and film matinee idol Bekim Fehmiu.
 The film featured an ensemble cast of well-known American actors.
-Noted as the boy in Shane (1953), actor Brandon deWilde appears in his last Western film before his death in 1972.
+Best known for his role as the boy Joey Starrett in Shane (1953), actor Brandon deWilde appears in his last Western film before his death in 1972.

 Plot

-A US Army cavalry unit returns from a two week patrol to find the inhabitants of a Christian mission near its home fort have been killed by Apache Indians.
-Among the victims is the savagely tortured wife of the patrol's leader, Capt.
-Victor Kaleb (Bekim Fehmiu).
-Still alive after she was skinned alive, Kaleb has to execute his wife to take her out of her terminal pain.
+A United States Army cavalry unit returns from a two-week patrol to find the inhabitants of a Christian mission near its home fort have been killed by Apache Indians.
+The savagely tortured wife of the patrol's leader, Captain Victor Kaleb, is still alive after being skinned alive.
+Kaleb has to kill her to end her pain.